BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-07-02-Mythic-Encounters-The-Bullywug-Ascendant.md

 ---
 title: "Mythic Encounters: The Bullywug Ascendant"
-tagline: Challenge your party with 36 MYTHIC creatures!
+tagline: "Challenge your party with 36 MYTHIC creatures!"
 product_id: 315637
 last_modified_at:
 bundle: false